Hunpe91/Axia-Assignment-/README.md

-This is my first assignmnt creating a recipe page.
+This is my first assignment creating a recipe page.
 I completed this challenge